In Athens, on his Banishment

 In Athens, on his Banishment or on his Exile (Έν Ἀθήναις περὶ φυγης, Oration 13 in modern corpora) is a speech or speech-fragment by Dio Chrysostom, delivered in Athens, likely in AD 101.
 In it, Dio discusses his experience of being banished and how he found consolation in the philosophy of Socrates.
-He advises Greeks and the people of Rome to do likewise and pursue Cynic moral philosophy rather than the cultural education like the Greeks or wealth and power like the Romans.
+He advises the Greeks and the people of Rome to do likewise and pursue Cynic moral philosophy rather than the cultural education like the Greeks or wealth and power like the Romans.

 Background

 In the early Flavian period (AD 69–96), Dio Chrysostom was an important politician in his native city of Prusa in Bithynia and also in the city of Rome.
 However, he was banished from his home province of Bithynia by the emperor Domitian.
 Dio says that this was because he was the "friend and advisor" of someone who had been convicted of conspiracy against the emperor (section 1).
 This is generally connected with the execution of Titus Flavius Sabinus in AD 82 or 83, but other possibilities have been suggested, such as the execution of Lucius Salvius Otho Cocceianus in the 80s.
 This oration and scattered comments in other speeches are the only sources for the banishment.
 After the assassination of Domitian and accession of Nerva in AD 96, the banishment was cancelled and Dio was allowed to return home.
 This speech was delivered shortly thereafter.